 Unfortunately, yes.
 Dementia in humans happens when the brain stops working as well as it used to, and we can see signs of this in older cats, too.
 This is thought to happen for several different reasons, including poor blood flow to the brain, a build-up of free radicals (a kind of damaging chemical), and protein “plaques” forming within the brain.

-Veterinarians call this “Cognitive Dysfunction,” but it is similar to conditions like Alzheimer’s disease or vascular dementia in humans.
+Veterinarians call this “cognitive dysfunction,” but it is similar to conditions like Alzheimer’s disease or vascular dementia in humans.

 Signs of Dementia in Cats

-There are several different symptoms that we can see in older cats who are suffering from dementia.
+There are several different symptoms that we can see in older cats that are suffering from dementia.
 Many cats with dementia will not have all these symptoms, and sometimes there is one symptom that is taken to an extreme where others are very mild.

 None of these symptoms is exclusive to dementia.
 Many common illnesses including arthritis, high blood pressure, or an overactive thyroid gland (hyperthyroidism) may also cause many of these symptoms.
 This means it is important to see your veterinarian if your cat is showing any of these changes.